Toronto Comic Arts Festival

-The Toronto Comic Arts Festival (TCAF) is a comic book festival held annually in Toronto, Ontario.
-Founded in 2003, TCAF has grown to become one of the world’s largest festivals dedicated to the promotion and appreciation of comic arts.
+The Toronto Comic Arts Festival (TCAF) is a comic book festival held annually in Toronto, Ontario, Canada.
+Since its founding in 2003, TCAF has grown to become one of the world’s largest festivals dedicated to the promotion and appreciation of comic arts.

 Programming

 TCAF focuses on alternative and independent comics, but includes other creative arts besides comics.
 Unlike traditional comic book conventions, TCAF is modeled off of independent comic festivals and art book fairs such as the Angoulême International Comics Festival and Small Press Expo.

 TCAF is a free-admission event.